ZoneMinder/zoneminder/docs/installationguide/redhat.rst

 Build from SRPM
 ***************
 To continue, you need a ZoneMinder SRPM.
-For starters, let's use one of the SRPMS from zmrepo.
-Go browse the `Zmrepo <http://zmrepo.zoneminder.com/>`_ site and choose an appropriate SRPM and place it into the ~/rpmbuild/SRPMS folder.
+If you wish to rebuild a ZoneMinder release, then browse the `RPM Fusion site <http://zmrepo.zoneminder.com/>`_.
+If instead you wish to rebuild the latest package from our master branch then browse the `Zmrepo site<http://zmrepo.zoneminder.com/>`_.

-For CentOS 7, I have chosen the following SRPM:
+For this example, I'll use one of the SRPMS from zmrepo:

 ::